cirrus-geo/cirrus-geo/docs/src/cirrus/cli/00_intro.rst

 Cirrus itself is `STAC`_-based geospatial processing pipeline platform deployed on AWS and is a constellation of associated pieces of AWS infrastructure.
-The pieces of a Cirrus deployment like the lambdas, SQS, S3 buckets and other can be managed and interacted with using common AWS management tools, either from the AWS GUI or AWS CLI.
-However the nature of a Cirrus deployment can make direct management via AWS tools difficult to do things like batch reruns, manage deployments, individual invokations, and more.
-There can be multiple cirrus deployments, and Cirrus infrastructure like SQS queues, S3 buckets, and lambdas may co-exist in an AWS account with non Cirrus resources further complicating this management.
+The pieces of a Cirrus deployment like the lambdas, SQS, S3 buckets and other can be managed and interacted with using common AWS management tools like the AWS GUI or AWS CLI.
+However the nature of a Cirrus deployment can make direct management via AWS tools difficult to do things like batch reruns, manage deployments, individual lambda invocations, and more.
+There can be multiple cirrus deployments and Cirrus infrastructure may co-exist in an AWS account with non Cirrus resources further complicating this management.

 What Is CLIrrus?
 ----------------
-To ease the management of a cirrus deployment, the cirrus-geo library has a built in command line tool (CLIrrus) designed to streamline the developer experience when using and managing a Cirrus deployment.
+To ease the management of a cirrus deployment the cirrus-geo library has a built in command line tool (CLIrrus) designed to streamline the developer experience when using and interacting with a Cirrus deployment.

 CLIrrus is a python CLI tool built using the `click`_ library with commmands specific to Cirrus.
 Example use cases would be to list all available cirrus